baden03/collapse-o-matic/readme.txt

 * The plug-in came to be.

 == Upgrade Notice ==
+* target the document.body
 * improved random id generation when no id is assigned
 * added colomat shortcode as an alias for expand
+* added notitle to options page